 This means that if previously field sales teams relied entirely on their CRM system and SFA software, nowadays they must also know what’s happening on self-service digital channels or what kind of interactions clients had with inside sales & support reps.
 Only then can they get a holistic view of their accounts, make smarter decision faster, improve customer satisfaction and maintain growth.

-The next natural step will then be to not only share the data across CRM, SFA and B2B eComemrce solutions, but to fully integrate and actively manage them as they have so much in common and enable a truly customer-centric strategy.
+The next natural step will then be to not only share the data across CRM, SFA and B2B eCommerce solutions, but to fully integrate and actively manage them as they have so much in common and enable a truly customer-centric strategy.

-The foundation for seamless execution across all channels
+Seamless execution across all channels

 Pepperi offers a B2B sales platform for brands and wholesalers that does just that.
 By combining SFA software with B2B eCommerce, mobile CRM functionality, order taking, retail execution, route-accounting/DSD, and more, it provides the foundation you need for seamless execution across all internal departments and distribution channels.